Can I take graduate level courses as an undergraduate student?

 I have been out of school for many years, and I didn't do very well at that time.
 Can I erase those early grades from my record?

-WVU allows academic forgiveness to some undergradate students who are not successful in their first attempt at higher education within the West Virginia System.
-The full policy can be found here.
+WVU allows academic forgiveness to some undergraduate students who are not successful in their first attempt at higher education within the West Virginia System.

 Transient students are current WVU students who are interested in taking a class or classes at another institution and applying them to coursework at West Virginia University.
 Please use the Transient Credit Application Form to take courses at another institution while receiving WVU credit.
 Student must obtain ALL departmental approval using the Transfer Equivalency Review Request form for courses that are not currently in the Transfer Equivalency Self-Service system.